Visitor Policy

 Keeping hands and surfaces clean helps reduce the chance of spreading germs.

-Our Environmental Services teams continue to focus on detailed cleaning in our hospitals and physician offices.
+Our Environmental Services teams focus on detailed cleaning in our hospitals and physician offices.
 They pay close attention to surfaces that people touch often, such as doors and countertops.

 We have hand sanitizer stations for your use throughout our facilities.